cloudflare/cloudflare-docs/products/waf/src/content/exposed-credentials-check/configure-api.md

 The example above uses the `url_decode()` function because fields in the request body (available in `http.request.body.form`) are URL-encoded when the content type is `application/x-www-form-urlencoded`.

-See [Deploy a custom ruleset](https://developers.cloudflare.com/firewall/cf-rulesets/custom-rulesets/deploy-custom-ruleset/) for more information on deploying custom rulesets using the Rulesets API.
+See [Execute a custom ruleset](https://developers.cloudflare.com/firewall/cf-rulesets/custom-rulesets/execute-custom-ruleset/) for more information on executing custom rulesets using the Rulesets API.